Reason Foundation: Annual Highway Report

 Reason Foundation's Annual Highway Report ranks each state's transportation system on cost-effectiveness and efficiency.
+In 2021, the report ranked North Dakota, Virginia, Missouri, Kentucky, and North Carolina as having the most cost-effective highway systems, with New Jersey, Rhode Island, Alaska, Hawaii, and New York having "the worst combination of highway performance and cost-effectiveness."

 Reason magazine

 Reason Foundation's primary publication is the magazine, Reason, which was first published in 1968 by Lanny Friedlander, and was originally an infrequently published mimeographed magazine.
 In 1970, Robert Poole purchased Reason with Manuel S. Klausner and Tibor R. Machan, who set the magazine on a more regular publication schedule.
 The magazine covers politics, culture, and ideas through a mix of news, analysis, commentary, and reviews.
+It also conducts podcast interviews.

-Reason and Reason Online are editorially-independent publications of the foundation.
+Reason and Reason Online are editorially independent publications of the foundation.
 Reason magazine won three Los Angeles Press Club awards in 2008.
+In May 2025, Reason was nominated for 17 Southern California Journalism Awards by the Los Angeles Press Club.

 Policy areas

 Privatization

-Reason Foundation cofounder Robert Poole "is credited as the first person to use the term 'privatization' to refer to the contracting-out of public services and is the author of the first-ever book on municipal privatization, Cutting Back City Hall, published by Universe Books in 1980."
+Reason Foundation co-founder Robert Poole "is credited as the first person to use the term 'privatization' to refer to the contracting-out of public services and is the author of the first-ever book on municipal privatization, Cutting Back City Hall, published by Universe Books in 1980."
 The book was very influential, notably, by providing the intellectual support for Margaret Thatcher's privatization efforts in the United Kingdom.
 Thatcher wrote in the foundation's Annual Privatization Report 2006, "State control is fundamentally bad because it denies people the power to choose and the opportunity to bear responsibility for their own actions.
 Conversely, privatisation shrinks the power of the state and free enterprise enlarges the power of the people."

 The Reason Foundation supports the privatization of (or public-private partnerships for) almost all government functions.
 Leonard Gilroy, Reason Foundation's director of government reform, describes privatization as "a strategy to lower the costs of government and achieve higher performance and better outcomes for tax dollars spent."
 Gilroy also notes that "If badly executed, privatization like any other policy can fail.
 Taxpayers are no better off, and may be worse off, if a service is moved from a government agency to an incompetent or inefficient private business."

 Transportation

-Reason is engaged in several transportation policy endeavors.
-(Foundation cofounder Robert Poole serves as the director of transportation policy.)
+In 2005, Reason was engaged in several transportation policy endeavors.
+Poole served as the director of transportation policy.
 According to the New York Times, "[f]or 17 years, Mr. Poole has been the chief theorist for private solutions to gridlock.
 His ideas are now embraced by officials from Sacramento to Washington."

-The Galvin Mobility Project has led to the production of studies on the causes of congestion, such as the book "Mobility First: A New Vision for Transportation in a Globally Competitive Twenty-First Century" by Reason Foundation's director of urban growth and land use policy, Sam Staley.